Undergraduate Admissions

 Sacramento State Affirmative Action and Non-Discrimination Policy

 Sacramento State seeks the participation in all its programs and activities, including admission and access, by all individuals without regard to race, color, religion, origin, age, sex, gender, gender identity/expression, sexual orientation, genetic information, medical condition, marital status, veteran status, or disability.
 Discrimination based on these factors is prohibited by University policy.
 Sacramento State has established nondiscrimination and affirmative action programs that conform to applicable federal statutes, as well as pertinent laws, regulations, and directives of the State of California.
 These statutes prohibit discrimination and harassment (including sexual harassment) against applicants, students and employees.
-Sacramento State is committed to provide equal opportunities to all its students in all university programs, including intercollegiate athletics.
+Sacramento State is committed to provide equal opportunities to all its students in all campus programs, including intercollegiate athletics.
 William "Skip" Bishop, the Director of Equal Opportunity, has been designated to coordinate the efforts of Sacramento State to comply with all applicable federal and state laws prohibiting discrimination and harassment on these bases.

 For further information, or should you feel that you have been discriminated against in any one of the areas mentioned, including Title IX, Section 504 of the Rehabilitation Act of 1973 and the provisions of the Americans with Disabilities Act of 1990, as amended, contact the Office for Equal Opportunity at (916) 278-5770, email, or visit our website.

-Social Security Number
+Use of Social Security Number

 The student's social security number is not used as the individual identifier in all student records which may include: